 Postcards are one of the most popular types of direct mail.
 They’re easy to design, cheap to produce, and perfect for automated campaigns.

 When you’re designing a postcard campaign, put some thought into card size.
-Smaller postcards are suitable for reminders, offers, and quick brand messages.
+Smaller postcards are suitable for reminders, offers, and quick brand messages, like those you may see from SaaS companies, home services or car dealers offering a coupon deal.
 They don’t stand out, but because they’re so compact, customers are more likely to keep them in their desks or pinned to a bulletin board.

 On the other hand, large postcards are the right choice when you want to grab attention or communicate a lot of information at once.
+These are perfect for realtors or real estate agents who’re looking to include specifications, addresses, dates and other data on the card.
 Bigger postcards might cost more to ship, so keep this in mind as you plan your campaign budget.

 The classic package refers to any direct mailer that consists of an envelope with a letter inside.
 Classic packages may also include coupons, samples, or anything else that fits into a traditional envelope.

 The most important design aspect of a classic package is the envelope.
 Customers will use details from the outside of the package to decide if they even want to open it.
 Some campaigns see more success with branded envelopes, while others get the best results by using a plain mystery envelope.

 A lead letter is a personal note sent to a prospective lead.
 This type of direct mail is most suited for corporate communications or high-end clients, but it can also be very effective on an individual level.